Educational Events and Resources

 Women Sharing Wisdom and Courage to Heal Ourselves and the Planet

 Through music, story, conversation and ritual, this workshop will inspire participants to move beyond perfectionism and duty into their body-selves.
-There we will be encouraged to trust the deeper journey of unfolding where the small self dissolves and we touch the essential self for which we yearn.
+Participants will be encouraged to trust the deeper journey of unfolding where the small self dissolves and we touch the essential self for which we yearn.

 Friday, October 19 and Saturday, October 20, 2018

 9:30 am – 4 pm, 75 Queen’s Park Cres.
 E., Toronto, ON

 Parliament of World Religions

 The Parliament of World Religions is coming to Toronto this year (2018) in November.
 Visit https://parliamentofreligions.org/

 CASC/ACSS Member Brian Walsh will be part of two presentations:

 - “Building Community: The Campus Chaplains Association at the University of Toronto”